jean-emmanuel/seq192/man/MANUAL.md

 **Examples**

 - `Fluidsynth`: the default portamento setting matches Fluidsynth's portamento implementation.
-One should add a CC65 with value 127 (enable Portamento) and a CC67 with value 127 (enable Legato to make it monophonic)
+One should add a CC65 with value 127 (enable Portamento) and a CC67 with value 127 (enable Legato to make it monophonic) at the beginning of the sequence unless these options are already set
 - `Surge XT`: one should set "portamento_max_time" to `4000` and "portamento_log_scale" to `true` to desired bus in the config file, bind CC5 to Portamento time and choose a monophonic mode in Surge

 ## OSC CONTROLS